 2 Adaptive Cruise Control is not a collision avoidance system or an automatic driving system.
 It is designed to use only limited braking and is never a substitute for safe and careful driving.
 Never rely solely on the Adaptive Cruise Control system.

 3 The Multi-View Camera system is a driver aid only and is not a substitute for visual confirmation.
 The view on the screen is limited and objects outside that view will not be seen.

 4 The Blind Spot Warning, Lane Change Assist and Rear Cross Traffic Alert systems are driver aids only and are not substitutes for safe and careful driving.
 Under certain circumstances, these systems may not detect other vehicles correctly.

-5 The Forward Collision Mitigation (FCM)/Pedestrian Detection (PD) system is a driver aid only and is not a substitute for safe and careful driving.
+5 The Forward Collision Mitigation (FCM) with Pedestrian Detection system is a driver aid only and is not a substitute for safe and careful driving.
 Under certain circumstances, the system may not detect other vehicles and/or pedestrians correctly.